 21. Be mindful of public displays of affection, in some locations like Russia or Morocco, mundane actions like holding hands, requesting a double bed at a hotel, casual touching, and kissing can be considered public displays.
 In some countries these actions are illegal and the consequences can be anything from a fine to imprisonment to being punishable by death.
 Not to be overly sensationalist here, there are lots of people who have traveled in anti-LGBT countries and have been just fine.
 There are also people who have not.
 It’s a case by case situation.
 If you are traveling to an anti-LGBT destination here are five things you should consider.

-22. Consider booking with an LGBT-specific tour provider, companies like Rainbow Gay Tours, Olivia, LezJourneys, and RFamilyVactions are great resources.
+22. Consider booking with an LGBT-specific tour provider, companies like Rainbow Gay Tours, Olivia, and RFamilyVactions, and EveryQueer are great resources.
 You’re guaranteed to have a welcoming and affirming tour guide and you’re supporting LGBT-owned businesses.